Fertility treatment explained

 Understanding fertility treatment

-Fertility treatments are used:
+Fertility treatments can be used:

-- to treat infertility
+• to treat subfertility and infertility

-- to preserve fertility.
+• to preserve fertility

 Types of treatment

 Depending on the cause of infertility, the following types of treatment may be recommended by your fertility specialist.
-This information provides a general overview of techniques available.
+This information provides a general overview of the techniques available.
 Speak to your fertility clinic for more information.

 Ovulation induction (OI)

-Artificial insemination or IUI
+Artificial insemination (AI) or intrauterine insemination (IUI)

 In-vitro fertilisation (IVF)